 Bang, Smack, and Scrape

 This is my favorite method.
-It so satisfying banging, smacking and scraping those tiles 😀 Bang and smack the tiles with the back end of a paint scraper or screwdriver to get the loose paint off.
-Depending on how old the paint is, it will come off in chunks, and the rest can be scraped off with the sharp end of your tool of choice.
+It so satisfying banging, smacking, and scraping those tiles 😀 Bang and smack the tiles with the back end of a paint scraper or screwdriver to get the loose paint off.
+Depending on how old the paint is, it will come off in chunks.
+The rest can be scraped off with the sharp end of your tool of choice.
 You can also leave some of that old paint on the tile after smacking and make this beautiful multi-purpose framed ceiling tile.

 For stubborn paint bits use a wire brush and a little elbow grease 😀